 Marijuana is a Schedule I controlled substance under the federal Control Substance Act, 21 U.S.C. §802(16), and does not have accepted medical use.
 Conduct involving marijuana, even if it is legal in the state you live and where you are applying for a green card or citizenship, may violate the Control Substances Act.
 This is a federal criminal offense and may prevent you from establishing a good moral character.

-Chicago immigration attorney Mario Godoay advises non-citizens to never lie about legal or illegal marijuana use, and has advise for immigrants on the subject of marijuana:
+Chicago immigration attorney Mario Godoy advises non-citizens to never lie about legal or illegal marijuana use, and has advise for immigrants on the subject of marijuana:

 - Social Media

 ICE and DHS have the authority and will monitor immigrant’s social media accounts.
 Be very careful about posting any images or language about using or selling marijuana.